English 2121 paper 2

 • Comparison of Milton's version of hell, Satan, and Eden with the bible's.

-• Satan as the protagonist or hero of Paradise Lost?
+• Satan as a heroic character in Paradise Lost?
 His heroic qualities?

 • Evaluation of Milton's relative success in "justifying the ways of God to men."